What Are Malaysian People Like?

 BUT Teh Tarik (pulled hot milk tea) is our national drink

-We even have competitions and national championships to find the best teh Tarik master in the entire country.
+We even have competitions and national championships to find the best teh Tarik master in the country.

 Malaysians are crazy about McDonald’s.